yannvanhalewyn/nashville-numbers/notes/ideas.md

   (see PointSystem.md)
 - Add the ability to make playlists (maybe even with a next button)
 - In Hubs, make a setlist and get to play those sheets in order
+- Add ability to 'fork' an existing public readonly sheet

 Marketing